bsdpot/potluck/mastodon-s3/README.md

 The MYVAPIDPRIVATEKEY parameter is an optional passed-in secret key for the `.env.production` value `VAPID_PRIVATE_KEY`.

 The MYVAPIDPUBLICKEY parameter is an optional passed-in secret key for the `.env.production` value `VAPID_PUBLIC_KEY`.

+The PVTCERT parameter is an optional passed in value which generates self-signed certificates when enabled, instead of using `acme.sh`.
+This is used in testing.

 # Usage